Improvisations for Cello and Guitar

-Improvisations for Cello and Guitar is an album by cellist Dave Holland and guitarist Derek Bailey recorded at the Little Theatre Club in London in January 1971 and released on ECM October later that year—Holland’s third release for the label.
+Improvisations for Cello and Guitar is an album of free improvisation by bassist Dave Holland on cello and guitarist Derek Bailey recorded at the Little Theatre Club in London in January 1971 and released on ECM October later that year—Holland’s third release for the label.

 Reception

 AllMusic awarded the album 3 stars.

 Todd S. Jenkins called the album "a dark resonant masterwork."